 FAQs for External Examiners

-Please refer to the External Examiners Handbook 2023-24 .
+Please refer to the External Examiner Handbook 2024-25 .

-As a subject standards external examiner, you will:
+As a subject standards board (SSB) external examiner, you will:

-• confirm that the assessment process is conducted in accordance with the University's Academic Regulations, the approved scheme regulatory frameworks, course regulatory schedules and course regulations
+- confirm that the assessment process is conducted in accordance with the University's Academic Regulations, external regulatory frameworks, course regulatory schedules and course regulations

-• confirm that students have been assessed fairly and have been judged on whether they have achieved the aims and learning outcomes of the course as stated in the course specification and the University's general educational aims
+- confirm that students have been assessed fairly and have been judged on whether they have achieved the aims and learning outcomes of the course as stated in the course and module specifications and the University's general educational aims

-• confirm that the range of marks given by internal examiners to students fairly reflect the standards of those students' performance, having regard to standards elsewhere in UK higher education.
+- confirm that the range of marks given by internal markers to students fairly reflect the standards of those students' performance, having regard to standards elsewhere in UK higher education.

 As an awards external examiner, you will:

-• confirm that the conferment of awards have been reached in accordance with the University's Academic Regulations, the scheme regulatory framework, the course regulatory schedule and the course regulations and that the process of conferment has been conducted in accordance with good practice in higher education
+- confirm that the conferment of awards have been reached in accordance with the University's Academic Regulations, external regulatory frameworks, the course regulatory schedule and the course regulations and that the process of conferment has been conducted in accordance with good practice in higher education

 The University has two categories of assessment boards that operate on behalf of Academic Board: